LucaiB/amazon-bedrock-agent-samples/examples/multi_agent_collaboration/portfolio_assistant_agent/README.md

-# Portfolio Assistant Agent
+# Investment Research Assistant Agent

-Stock Analysis supervisor agent has three collaborators, a News agent, a Stock Data agent, and a Financial Analyst agent.
+Investment Research supervisor agent has three collaborators, a News agent, a Quantitative Analysis Data agent, and a Smart Summarizer agent.
 These specialists are orchestrated to perform investment analysis for a given stock ticker based on the latest news and recent stock price movements.

 ## Architecture Diagram

 ![architecture](./architecture.png)

-//to be updated

 ## Prerequisites